cjordan223/PhishFinder-Backend/README.md

 # PhishFinder-Backend

 Handles API and sensitive data.
-DB for user behavior can live here eventually.
+Email objects are sent to a cloud DB for storage and analytics.

 [Front End Code](https://github.com/cjordan223/PhishFinder/)